Associated state

-An associated state is the minor partner or dependent territory in a formal, free relationship between a political territory (some of them dependent states, most of them fully sovereign) and a major party—usually a larger state.
+An associated state is a state that is the minor partner in a formal free relationship with a major party — a larger state — that allows the former to share aspects of governance, such as defense, foreign policy, and economy, with the latter.
+Five states are in a formal relation of free association: the Cook Islands and Niue are in free association with New Zealand, whereas the Federated States of Micronesia, the Marshall Islands and Palau are in free association with the United States.

-The details of such free association are contained in United Nations General Assembly Resolution 1541 (XV) Principle VI, a Compact of Free Association or Associated Statehood Act and are specific to the countries involved.
+The details of such “free association” are contained in United Nations General Assembly Resolution 1541 (XV) Principle VI, a Compact of Free Association or Associated Statehood Act, and are specific to the countries involved.
 In the case of the Cook Islands and Niue, the details of their free association arrangement are contained in several documents, such as their respective constitutions, the 1983 Exchange of Letters between the governments of New Zealand and the Cook Islands, and the 2001 Joint Centenary Declaration.
 Free associated states can be described as independent or not, but free association is not a qualification of an entity's statehood or status as a subject of international law.

-Informally it can be considered more widely: from a post-colonial form of amical protection, or protectorate, to a confederation of unequal members when the lesser partners delegate to the major one (often the former colonial power) some authority normally exclusively retained by a sovereign state, usually in such fields as defence and foreign relations, while often enjoying favourable economic terms such as market access.
+Informally, the term can be used more loosely: from a post-colonial form of amical protection, or protectorate, to a confederation of unequal members when the lesser partners delegate to the major one (often the former colonial power) some authority normally exclusively retained by a sovereign state, usually in such fields as defence and foreign relations, while often enjoying favourable economic terms such as market access.